 I have mentioned which directory to look for Dockerfile in the app for building the image.

-Well, I am finished with my coding and the required docker configurations.
+Well, I am done with my coding and the required docker configurations.

 Execute the command